oauthul/getools/README.md

 - Automatically grabs the auth cookie from your browser
 - Checks for any validation issues before generation
 - Outputs any valid codes into "success.txt"
-- Fast and no found rate-limiting
+- Fast generation and no found rate-limiting
 ## Issues
 ~~- Requires you to keep your browser closed~~ Fixed in v1.1.0